Why Can’t My Child Talk? Common Types of Speech and Language Disorders

 When there’s a disorder, it means that development is somehow atypical.
 The rate may also be slow, but there abnormalities present that are not seen in children with typically developing skills.
 Disorders, by their nature, are more serious than delays and always warrant professional intervention.
 For example, autism is not a developmental delay, but a developmental disorder.

-Below is a list of the most common diagnoses associated with pediatric speech-language problems with a basic explanation for each one.
+Below is a list of the most common types of speech disorders and diagnoses associated with pediatric speech-language problems with a basic explanation for each.
 Please remember that this is a listing of specific speech-language diagnoses and not necessarily a medical or educational label.
-For example, a child diagnosed with autism may exhibit characteristics of apraxia, a child with Down Syndrome may have dysarthria, a child with dyslexia may also have an auditory processing disorder, etc…
+For example, a child diagnosed with autism may exhibit characteristics of apraxia, a child with Down syndrome may have dysarthria, a child with dyslexia may also have an auditory processing disorder, etc…

 Apraxia is a neurological speech disorder that affects a child’s ability to plan, execute, and sequence the movements of the mouth necessary for intelligible speech.
 Apraxia can also be referred to as developmental verbal apraxia, childhood apraxia of speech, or verbal dyspraxia.
 Most SLPs use the terms interchangeably.
 Characteristics of apraxia include:

-- Limited babbling is present in infancy.
-These are quiet babies.
+- Limited babbling during infancy… these are quiet babies.

-- Few or no words when other babies are talking by age 2
+- Few or no words when other babies are talking by age two.

 - Child substitutes and/or omits vowel and consonant sounds in words.
 Errors with vowel sounds are not common with other speech disorders.